 This region is also perfect to combine with a visit to the Arenal volcano, you can take a boat trip across Lake Arenal to travel between the two areas.

-A must when travelling through Costa Rica
+A must when traveling through Costa Rica

 When to go: All year round